ifeasome/Game-Quiz/README.md

 ## API Code Quiz

-The API code quiz accomplishes the folowing:
+The API code quiz accomplishes the following:

 - Start button kickstarts the quiz
 - Timer starts and a question appears